• Art magazine

 The various techniques that artists rely on erotic representations include oil painting, watercolor, acrylic and mixing technique.
 Printing processes are also used in erotic art, including the screen printing, which we usually associated with pop art.

-In photography, both nude portraits as well as stylized and abstract pictures are created.
+In photography, both nude portraits and stylized and abstract images are created.

 What techniques are used in erotic painting?